BMW 2 Series Coupe review - Reliability and safety

-Lots of safety kit as standard or on the options list, and BMW reliability is on the up too
+There’s lots of safety kit as standard or on the options list of the BMW 2 Series Coupe

 The BMW 2 Series shares its engines, gearboxes, electronics and technology with the 1 Series hatchback, as well as a number of other models in the BMW and MINI line-ups.
 Both models have been on sale for a few years now, so there’s no need to have any concerns over new-car niggles.

-In our 2018 Driver Power survey, BMW itself came 21st out of 26 manufacturers, while the 2 Series came 50th out of the 75 cars ranked in the survey.
+In our 2020 Driver Power survey, BMW itself came 27th out of 30 manufacturers, while the 2 Series didn’t feature in the 75 cars ranked in the survey.
 It's a similar story for BMW's dealers, who often find themselves in the lower half of the Driver Power dealer ranking, although that's usually the case with its Audi and Mercedes rivals, too.

 Euro NCAP hasn’t crash tested the 2 Series, although you can consider that the five-star score earned by the 1 Series in 2012 applies to the two-door model.
 Impressive safety features include dynamic brake lights, which change their intensity depending on how hard you’re braking, while head, side and knee airbags and an alarm are standard.
 Other safety options include city-friendly autobrake and lane departure warning, and every 2 Series comes with run-flat tyres.